-When you are close to and in the remembrance of The Merciful Compassionate Beneficent God, then you will be affected accordingly.
+When you are close to and in the remembrance of THE Merciful Loving Compassionate Benevolent Beneficent God, then you will be affected accordingly.

-In the chapter of the dawn, God addresses man’s corruption from tyrants to selfish individuals.
-He then challenges us to not be part of the problems of and embrace altruism and benevolence.
+In the chapter 89 of the Quran known as “The Dawn”, God addresses man’s corruption from tyrants to selfish individuals.
+Perhaps it is called The Dawn because it depicts what it takes to shed light on a world given to the darkness of tyranny from top to bottom.
+In this chapter, He t challenges us to not be part of the problem by embracing altruism and benevolence.
 He calls us to account for our lack of special care for the orphans or feeding the poor.
 He warns us of fighting over inheritance, hoarding wealth and materialism.
 Then he reminds us of the coming hour of the Day of Judgment and how many people will regret their lives wishing they had not been so selfish and materialistic.
 Then in the end he depicts the reality of the altruistic benevolent believer,

-“O tranquil soul, return to your Lord whom you were pleased with as He you.
+“O tranquil soul, return to your Lord whom you were content.
 Enter eternal bliss among My servants.”
 (89:27-30)